hphelion/documentation/cloudos/en/120/index.md

 Welcome!
 HP Cloud OS is an open and extensible architecture that leverages the power of OpenStack technology, the fastest growing open-source cloud community.
 This documentation site is for anyone interested in HP Cloud OS.

-## Technical Overview

-If you're new to HP Cloud OS, read the HP Cloud OS Technical Overview [link].
-It describes the architecture, the relationship with OpenStack, and the HP value-add components.

 ## Video Tutorial

 <iframe width="400" height="225" src="//www.youtube.com/embed/Ba2wMPU5tpk" frameborder="0" allowfullscreen> </iframe>